britzl/boom/api.md

 * `result` [`bool`] - Returns true if the tag exists on the game object

-## GameObject.use(comp)
+## GameObject.use(comp, )
-Add a component to this game object
+Add a component to this game object.

 PARAMS
 * `comp` [`table`] - The component to use

-## GameObject.unuse(tag)
+## GameObject.unuse(tag, )
-Remove a component from this game object
+Remove a component from this game object.

 PARAMS
 * `tag` [`string`] - The component tag to remove

-## GameObject.c(tag)
+## GameObject.c(tag, )
-Get state for a specific component on this game object
+Get state for a specific component on this game object.

 PARAMS
 * `tag` [`string`] - The component to get state for